NorthropGrumman/jellyfish/docs/books/jellyfish-user-guide/running-jellyfish.md

 When we provide the GAV to Jellyfish, we seperate these values with a colon (`:`).
 So the GAV for SD project is `com.ngc.seaside:helpdesk.descriptor:1.0.0-SNAPSHOT`.

-We need to use the `create-java-service-project` command to run create a new service project.
+We need to use the `create-java-service-project` command to create a new service project.
 When using this command we need to include the following arguments:

-* `outputDirectory`: This is the directory to store the generated project.
+* `outputDirectory`: This is the directory in which to store the generated project.
 Most of the time, a value of `.` is fine.
 * `version`: Jellyfish will set the intial version of the generated project to this value.
 Most projects will use `1.0.0-SNAPSHOT` as their first version.
-* `model`: This is the fully qualified model name to reference when generating the project.
+* `model`: This is the fully qualified model name which will be referenced when generating the project.
 These are usually models that have a stereotype of `service`.
-* `deploymentModel`: This is the deployment of the containing system to reference when generating the infrastructure.
+* `deploymentModel`: This is the deployment of the containing system which will be referenced when generating the infrastructure.
 As noted previously, this is not required but allows us to have a running service out of the box.

 We can generate the service project for the `SoftwareRequestService` model like this.
 Note we are using the `\` character to break the long lines so the command line treats the contents as a single line.

 **Generating the SoftwareRequestService project**